Jay Schneider, L.C.S.W.

 Gina Simmons, Ph.D.

-Gina Simmons, Ph.D. is co-director of Schneider Counseling and Corporate Solutions, and is a licensed Marriage and Family Therapist with over 24 years of experience providing counseling, training and consulting services for organizations, individuals and families in San Diego County.
+Gina Simmons, Ph.D. is co-director of Schneider Counseling and Corporate Solutions.
+She is a licensed Marriage and Family Therapist and certified coach, with over 25 years of experience providing counseling, coaching, training and consulting services for organizations, individuals and families in San Diego County.

 Dr. Simmons is certified in Critical Incident Stress Debriefing through National Trauma Services.
 She has provided consulting, training, and debriefing services for numerous organizations in the San Diego County Area. (see list)

 Dr. Simmons completed the 9 week Compassion Cultivation Training developed by Stanford School of Medicine and the Center for Compassion and Altruism Research and Education (CCARE).
+She also completed an additional 8 week course in Mindful Self-Compassion.
 Inspired by the life-changing impact of compassion cultivation, she incorporates mindfulness and compassion cultivation techniques in her work with individuals, couples and organizations so that others can achieve positive, life affirming results.

 A former columnist for Living Better Magazine, she currently writes for the award winning M.A.D. blog with Jay Schneider, L.C.S.W.
 The Manage Anger Daily blog provides information about conflict, anger and stress management as well as topical stories on other mental health issues.
 Dr. Simmons article “Does Violent Media Cause Aggression?” appears in the volume, At Issue: Is Media Violence a Problem?, Vol. 2, published by Gale: Cengage Learning, May, 2010.
 You can also read her tribute story in Heart of a Military Woman: Stories and Tributes to Those Who Serve Our Country, winner in the Spiritual/Inspirational category from the San Diego Book and Writing Association Awards (2009).
 Dr. Simmons also contributes to Women In Crime Ink, dubbed by the Wall Street Journal, “A blog worth reading” and the Forbes.com blog Crime,She Writes, sharing psychology research on crime and media issues.
 She’s been quoted in the New York Times, Los Angeles Times and the San Diego Union Tribune.
 She was interviewed for the BBC World Service program, How to Be Angry, by Laurence Knight.
 She also contributes to online media shows discussing a variety of mental health topics.